-This is simply the best Mac n’ Cheese recipe I’ve ever tasted.
+This is the best Vegan Mac and Cheese recipe I’ve ever tasted.
 Tender macaroni pasta is tossed in a creamy cashew “cheese” sauce, creating a remarkably similar taste and texture to the original.
-It’s so easy and delicious!

 While your pasta is cooking, you simply blend the creamy vegan cashew sauce in a blender until smooth.
 When the pasta is done, stir in the sauce and serve!
 It doesn’t get much easier than that.

-I added turmeric to this sauce for it’s almost neon-orange hue, and also for its naturally anti-inflammatory compounds.
+I like to add turmeric to this sauce for it’s almost neon-orange hue, and it also contains naturally anti-inflammatory compounds.
 When you add just a little, you can’t taste it at all, but this ingredient is totally optional if you don’t have it on hand.
 (For another way to enjoy turmeric, try my easy homemade Golden Milk!)

 Since the cheese sauce is gluten-free, this dish is naturally gluten-free when you choose a gluten-free pasta to serve it with.
 For the dish pictured above, I used Banza Chickpea pasta, which turned out pretty well!

-For a properly combined meal, serve this cheesy cashew sauce over steamed cauliflower florets, spaghetti squash, or zucchini “noodles” instead of a grain-based pasta.
+If you follow food combining, serve this cheesy cashew sauce over steamed cauliflower florets, spaghetti squash, or zucchini “noodles” instead of a grain-based pasta for a properly combined meal.

 - 3 tablespoons fresh lemon juice